jcraigk/blog/_pages/who.md

 I was home schooled until fifth grade at which point I began attending a public rural school.
 I earned a BS in IT at [RIT](https://www.rit.edu/) and remained in Rochester, NY for a few years.
 In 2006 I moved to San Francisco in search of warmer weather and a larger tech community.
 Finally in 2013 I moved to Irvine and have since remained in Southern California.

-I focus on software, music, fitness, and creative writing.
-Please see my [projects](/projects) and [posts](/) to learn more.
+See my [projects](/projects) and [posts](/) to learn more.

 ## Get in Touch

 I often tinker solo but I also enjoy working on small teams of driven contributors.
-[Reach out](https://www.linkedin.com/in/jcraigk/) if you have an interesting project.
+[Reach out](https://www.linkedin.com/in/jcraigk/) if you have an interesting project I might be able to help with.

 <br>
 ![Illustration of campfire on a tropical beach](/assets/images/who/island-campfire.jpg){:.smooth-corners .full-width}